 Stretching.
 It’s painful but somehow also feels amazing.
 As time goes on, many people realize just how important stretching is to their health.
 So how do we get the most out of stretching and when is the best time to stretch?

-Before we get to that, we have a couple other questions ahead of us.
+Before we get to that, we have a couple of other questions ahead of us.
 Why is stretching so important?
 What are the different types of stretching?
 When do I do what type of stretch?
 First, let’s focus on different types of stretching.

 Different Stretching Types

-One of the first aspects to stretching correctly is knowing the different types of stretching.
+One of the first aspects of stretching correctly is knowing the different types of stretching.
 When looking at different stretching types, there are different ways to stretch yourself for different goals and needs.
 Let’s cut out some confusion about the different types.